fast.ai Diversity Fellows and Sponsors WantedWritten: 28 Jan 2019 by Rachel Thomas

 We began fast.ai with an experiment: to see if we could teach deep learning to coders, with no math pre-requisites beyond high school math, and get them to state-of-the-art results in just 7 weeks.
 This was very different from other deep learning materials, many of which assume a graduate level math background, focus on theory, only work on toy problems, and don’t even include the practical tips.
 We didn’t even know if what we were attempting was possible, but the fast.ai course has been a huge success!

-Fast.ai students have been accepted to the elite Google Brain residency, launched companies, won hackathons, invented a new fraud detection algorithm, had work featured on the HBO TV show Silicon Valley, and more, all from taking a course that has only one year of coding experience as the pre-requisite.
+Fast.ai students have been accepted to the launched companies, won hackathons, invented a new fraud detection algorithm, had work featured on the HBO TV show Silicon Valley, and more, all from taking a course that has only one year of coding experience as the pre-requisite.

 fast.ai is not just an educational resource; we also do cutting-edge research and have achieved state-of-the-art results.
 Our wins (and here) in Stanford’s DAWNBench competition against much better funded teams from Google and Intel were covered in the MIT Tech Review and the Verge.
-Jeremy’s work with Sebastian Ruder achieving state-of-the art on 6 language classification datasets was accepted by ACL and is being built upon by OpenAI.
+Jeremy’s work with Sebastian Ruder achieving state-of-the art on 6 language classification datasets was accepted by ACL, has been built upon by OpenAI and Google Brain; and was featured in the New York Times.
 All this research is incorporated into our course, teaching students state-of-the-art techniques.

 - Curiosity and a willingness to work hard